andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 ## Corpus

-The default corpus is 'user'.
+The default corpus is __user__.
 Select a different corpus using the __--corpera__ option.

 Valid corpera options include:

 * __user__: includes all files in "My Drive" and "Shared with me".
 * __domain__: includes all files shared to the user's domain that are searchable.
 * __drive__: includes all files contained in a single shared drive.
 * __allDrives__: includes all files in shared drives that the user is a member of and all files in "My Drive" and "Shared with me."
 Use of the allSharedDrives corpus is discouraged for efficiency reasons.
 Use 'drive' or 'user' for efficiency.